 Benefits that suppliers will receive;

-- Saves time, money, resources & back office functions for Suppliers
+- Saves time, money, resources and back-office functions for suppliers

 - Improves communication

 - Full audit trail of all order activity

 - Reduces carbon footprint